What is Aerospace?

 Early aerospace engineering and its concepts can be traced back to the late 19th century as concepts and prototypes began to develop to produce airborne objects.
 The true birth of the aerospace industry, however, took place in 1903 when Wilbur and Orville Wright demonstrated the first example of an airplane capable of sustained flight.
 The brothers conducted extensive research and development, which led to a breakthrough in developing an onboard system that would allow pilots to control the warping of the plane’s wings for altitude control.
 The Wright brothers began licensing their technology to governments and military contractors, and by 1909, they were able to develop the first plane capable of flying faster than 40 miles per hour.

 Fast forward through several years of continued development bolstered by the emergence of both World War I and World War II, plus the introduction of commercial airliners in the 1930s, and the aerospace industry would continue to take shape well into the 1950s.
 Along the way, superpowered jets were produced as well as missile defense systems that would further revolutionize combat.
-During the late 1950s, a new goal of reaching yet another frontier — space, became increasingly realistic,
+During the late 1950s, a new goal of reaching yet another frontier — space — became increasingly realistic.

 The Space Age was marked by fierce competition between the Americans and the Soviets, both aspiring to become the first to explore beyond the sky.
 The Soviets were the first to succeed with the launch of a small satellite, Sputnik, first entering orbit in 1957.
-Sputnik’s achievement was a result of the evolution of missile systems and used rockets similar in construction to boost small payloads past the atmosphere.
+Sputnik’s achievement was a result of the evolution of missile systems and used rockets of similar construction to boost small payloads past the atmosphere.
 The United States completed its first successful launch in 1958 with Project SCORE, successfully placing the first low-orbit communications satellite into orbit.

 Modern aerospace developments and breakthroughs often fall into one of two categories: Aeronautical Engineering and Astronautical Engineering.

-- Aeronautical engineering refers to the theory, technology, practices and advancements that make flight possible within the earth’s atmosphere.
+- Aeronautical engineering refers to the science, theory, technology, practices and advancements that make flight possible within the earth’s atmosphere.

 - Astronautical engineering is the science, technology, theory, practices and advancements that make space exploration possible, including the construction of spacecraft and launch vehicles.